martinlesjak/xerxi/xerxi_walkthrough.md

    ![Gobuster](https://github.com/martinlesjak/xerxi/blob/images/gobuster.png)

 4.1.
 Through looking in the directories, we find something of value in `/test`, named log1.php.
+We will use dirbuster wordlists.
+You can find them under `/usr/share/wordlists/dirbuster/` directory.

    ![Log1 Find](https://github.com/martinlesjak/xerxi/blob/images/log1find.png)

 ### HIDDEN FILE

 5. Opening `http://your_eth0/test/log1.php`, we find something interesting.
+Using `-x`, we look for .php files.
+We are using amass wordlist in directory `/usr/share/wordlists/amass/all.txt`.

    ![log1php](https://github.com/martinlesjak/xerxi/blob/images/log1php.png)